Ready to say goodbye to student loan debt for good? Learn More

 The Bankruptcy Code is a federal law that governs bankruptcy cases across the U.S. But some states make their own exemption laws.
 Federal and state bankruptcy exemptions do the same thing: They protect debtors who file bankruptcy from losing all their possessions.
 Simply put, these laws determine the property you can protect from your creditors.

-When you file Chapter 7 bankruptcy in Ohio, the court will appoint a bankruptcy trustee.
+When you file Chapter 7 bankruptcy in Ohio, the court will appoint a bankruptcy trustee to your case.
 The trustee has the authority to sell your non-exempt assets and use the proceeds to pay your creditors.
 But if you’re like the majority of Chapter 7 filers, many or all of your assets will be exempt.
 The trustee can’t sell your exempt assets.

 Read more Google reviews ⇾